NaokiMizuta5/practice/README.md

 This is just a playground for me.
 Mostly I write Java programs.
 So you can look at them, but not enough for practical use but for getting used to Java.
 However I refer a website, "Java Basic Programming: Exercises, Practice, Solution".
-Thank the writer for helping us.
+Thank the writer for helping me.
 Then have a fulfilling coding life ! (but you need to be patient)